-- 3+ years of relevant industry experience in a composite manufacturing facility
+- Demonstrate 3+ years of relevant industry experience in a composite manufacturing facility

-- Completed a composite apprenticeship or has experience as a composite boat-builder or composite technician
+- Has completed a composite apprenticeship or has experience as a composite boat-builder or composite technician

 - Capable of meeting QA requirements and able to display a great level of attention to detail

-- Train and mentor junior technicians in technical skills using training packages
+- Train and mentor more junior technicians in technical skills using training packages

 - Understand in detail the specific components you are assigned and support the teams' leading hand in making sound plans and schedule mitigation plans

 - Capable of working as part of a team as well as autonomously

 - The ability to work under pressure and to tight deadlines

 - Heavy emphasis on achievement and details - getting things done efficiently, effectively and to the highest quality standards.